Timur Shah Durrani: Battle of Rohtas

 Upon the news of death of his agent, Timur Shah detached a force of 18,000 men that included Yusufzais, Durranis, Mughals and Qizalbashes under general Zangi Khan, with orders to march by less known routes and fall upon the Sikhs unaware and Zangi Khan gave strict orders to his army to keep the movement secret.
 Zangi Khan halted 25 km from the Sikh camps with orders to imprison anyone who goes in the direction of the Sikh camp to make the Sikhs aware of their presence.
 Timur Shah positioned himself in the centre, at the head of 5,000 Yousafzai men.
 Little before daybreak, early morning, the Sikhs completely unaware of Afghan army's presence, were attacked, and though unorganized, the Sikhs gave tough resistance but were eventually overwhelmed.
 About 3000 Sikhs were killed, and 500 others drowned in river Jhelum in trying to cross it during the Sikh retreat, while 2000 escaped by successfully reaching the opposite bank of the river.

 Siege of Multan (1780)

 Timur Shah also marched on Multan, besieging the city in January 1780.

 Kashmir Rebellion of Azad Khan (1783–1786)

-Azad Khan was confirmed as successor and ruled Kashmir, beginning his rule from Srinagar in 1783, at the age of 18 years old.
+Hajji Karimdad Khan, a senior arz-begī and a trusted governor of Kashmir under Ahmad Shah Durrani, died in 1783.
+His youngest son, Azad Khan, was confirmed by Kabul as his successor.
+Once in office, Azad Khan consolidated his authority aggressively.
+He expelled his elder brothers, Murtaza Khan and Zaman Khan, diverted state revenues into his own coffers, distributed cash, cloth, and robes of honor to retain the army's loyalty, and enrolled roughly 3,000 Sikhs and other adventurers as nawkars.
+Azad Khan then stopped remitting revenue to Kabul altogether.
+His conduct alarmed Timur Shah, who initially hoped to resolve the matter without war.

+Timur Shah dispatched Mir Muhammad Ali Khan to counsel and restrain Azad Khan.
+Mir Muhammad Ali Khan confronted him directly in Srinagar, warned him of the consequences, and seized roughly three lakhs of rupees in cash and kind to cover arrears.
+Outwardly preparing to return to Kabul, he secretly informed the court that Azad Khan showed clear signs of rebellion.

+Timur Shah responded by sending a 30,000-man force under the expelled brothers Murtaza and Zaman, accompanied by chiefs including Faiz Talab Khan Muhammadzai, Nawaz Jang Bangash Kohati, Zardar Khan, and Burhan Khan Popalzai.
+They advanced to the fort of Pakhli, while Azad Khan camped at nearby Muzaffarabad.